PDF to Excel Text Converter

 Why is my converted text showing as random symbols?

-Can I use this for handwritten bank statements?
+Can I use this for handwritten files?

 Does conversion affect file size?